aragaomiguel/password-generator/README.md

 # Password Generator
-Just a simple password generator made using HTML, CSS and JavaScript.
+Just a simple, dynamic password generator and validator with strength checker made using HTML, CSS and JavaScript.